RicardoValdovinos/vite-react-boilerplate/README.md

 The TanStack Router Devtools icon can be found in the bottom right corner of the page denoted by the vertically stacked "TANSTACK ROUTER" logo.

-The devtools above are commented out to start.
+The above components, along with their imports, are commented out to start.

 **TanStack Table Devtools** Documentation is, at the time of writing this, non-existent.
 Having said that, usage is similar to the other TanStack devtools.
 A utility component restricting the devtools to development builds has been provided.
 The difference in comparison to the other TanStack devtools is the lack of floating mode.
 Instead, the Devtools are rendered as a component within the actual TanStack Table you define.
 An additional caveat being that the DevTools component (built-in and provided utility alike) require a table prop from the `useReactTable()` hook.
-In other words, if you have multiple tables each table must have its own Devtools component.
+In other words, if you have multiple tables, each table must have its own Devtools component.
 Check the simplified code below.

 ```
 function Table(): FunctionComponent {